2025-2026A Year in Review

 Lunch with Santa provided over 400 children and their families with lunch, gift bags, amusements, and a free photo with Santa.

-We cleaned up the community.
+We cleaned up a park in the community.

 Toiletry kits were provided to Leeder House family shelter as well as to Southlake Regional hospital.